07th-mod/script-syntax-highlighters/README.md

 vscode language extensions for onscripter and mangagamer higurashi scripts

 # How to install and use the language extensions
+**NOTE: double clicking the .VSIX file to install the extension WILL FAIL.
+You MUST follow the instructions below!**

 - download the language extension package from the releases page
 - open vscode
 - click the "Extensions" button, or press CTRL-SHIFT-X